Grey stared at Lia with a slight look of confusion and even awe.

 "Huh?"
 Lia's expression drastically changed.
 She wore a confused look and even wondered if the instructor had gone crazy.

-It was known to everyone that sword control came at the master-level mastery…
+It was common knowledge that sword control only came at mastery level.

-She now felt like she had just thrown away a huge sum of money for nothing.
+She now felt as if she had just thrown away a huge sum of money for nothing.

 Grey, however, remained calm.
-"I know you have your doubts," he smiled faintly, brimming with confidence.
-"How about this—by the time you walk out of this room, you will have unlocked Sword Energy.
+"I know you have your doubts," he said faintly, confidence brimming in his smile.
+"How about this.
+By the time you walk out of this room, you will have unlocked Sword Energy.
 If you don't, I'll personally return every coin you paid me."

 "Hah?"
 Lia raised an eyebrow, her tone sharp.
 "Do you take me for a fool?
-I've already spent years on the blade and not once have I touched Sword Energy.
+I've spent years on the blade and have never once touched Sword Energy.
 And you're saying I'll awaken it in one session?
 What kind of joke is that?"

 Her arms crossed over her chest, her stance showing outright refusal.
 For a moment, she even considered storming out.

-"Great… another delusional instructor," Lia sighed.
-This wasn't the first time she had encountered someone like Grey, who tried to amaze her with false words.
-But in the end, it was just a ploy to make her return.
-Lia wouldn't fall for it again.
+"Great.
+Another delusional instructor," Lia sighed.
+This was not the first time she had encountered someone like Grey, someone who tried to amaze her with false words.
+In the end, it was always just a ploy to make her return.
+Lia would not fall for it again.

-But the deal was already made, and he himself had promised to refund the money if it didn't work out, so she unwillingly gave in in the end.
+But the deal was already made, and he had promised to refund her if it did not work out, so she reluctantly gave in.

 "Tch.
-Fine," she clicked her tongue and looked away, clearly reluctant.
-"Since it's come to this, I'll just have to see it through."
+Fine," she clicked her tongue and looked away.
+"Since it's come to this, I'll see it through."

-"Great, then let's begin," Grey said with a smile and made his way to the rack with weapons, taking a long sword.
+"Great.
+Then let's begin," Grey said with a smile as he walked toward the weapon rack and took a long sword.

-What she said was right—there was no way you'd be able to comprehend sword energy without reaching mastery level in a sword technique.
-But that only applied to normal people.
+What she said was correct.
+Normally, there was no way to comprehend sword energy without reaching mastery level in a sword technique.
+But that only applied to ordinary people.
 The person standing in front of him was different.

-Sword energy was the byproduct of understanding the essence of your sword, which in turn converted your energy into sword energy—lethal and deadly.
+Sword energy was the byproduct of understanding the essence of one's sword, which converted one's energy into lethal sword energy.

-And understanding the sword normally took a long time.
-But with her Endless Potential Physique, he could make her completely skip that and comprehend sword energy early.
+Understanding the sword usually took a long time.
+However, with her Endless Potential Physique, he could make her skip that entirely and comprehend sword energy early.

 The Great Zenith Sword Art he had comprehended contained two distinct paths.
-One of them utilized Sword Energy from the very first stage of mastery—clearly intended for geniuses like Lia.
-The other was the standard version of the Zenith Sword Art, refined with fewer flaws and smoother movements.
+One utilized sword energy from the very first stage of mastery and was clearly intended for geniuses like Lia.
+The other was the standard Zenith Sword Art, refined with fewer flaws and smoother movements.

 Turning to Lia, Grey spoke calmly, his tone carrying the weight of an expert.

-"Lower your level to that of a first-stage Qi Gathering cultivator.
-Even better if you can suppress your power down to that of a normal human."
+"Lower your level to that of a first stage Qi Gathering cultivator.
+Even better if you can suppress it down to a Pseudo level."

 Lia complied without hesitation.
 In her eyes, it made sense.
-Many profound instructors often demanded their students to cultivate from the very basics, believing that only by stripping away their power could they build a flawless foundation.
+Many profound instructors demanded that their students cultivate from the very basics, believing that only by stripping away their power could they build a flawless foundation.

-She was still skeptical of the instructor, but in the end, the deal was already done, and she would learn what she could from him—and never contact him again after this.
+She remained skeptical, but the deal was already done.
+She would learn what she could from him and never contact him again after this.

 In the next moment, energy surged around her body, and luminous patterns flashed across her skin.
-She traced hand seals in the air, weaving a series of mystical gestures until a glowing character—Seal—formed upon her abdomen, surrounded by intricate runic formations.
+She traced hand seals in the air, weaving a series of mystical gestures until a glowing character, Seal, formed on her abdomen, surrounded by intricate runic formations.

 Her aura immediately dropped by an entire notch, perfectly restrained to the level Grey had instructed.

-"Draw out your sword and, utilizing the Zenith Sword Art, fight me.
-I'll give you guidance while fighting," Grey spoke calmly, and the air around him instantly changed as he subtly adjusted his stance.
+"Draw your sword and, using the Zenith Sword Art, fight me.
+I'll guide you while we fight," Grey said calmly as he subtly adjusted his stance.
+The air around him instantly changed.

-This surprised Lia quite a bit.
-Before, Grey looked no less than an ordinary person, but now he looked completely different, radiating the air of a powerful expert.
+This surprised Lia greatly.
+Before, Grey looked no different from an ordinary person.
+Now, he radiated the air of a powerful expert.

-Shaking her thoughts away, Lia immediately charged forward.
+Shaking off her thoughts, Lia immediately charged forward.

 Swoosh!

-With one dash, she closed the distance between Grey and herself.
-Even reduced to the level of a 1st realm Qi Gathering cultivator, she was still incredibly fast.
+With a single dash, she closed the distance between herself and Grey.
+Even suppressed to the level of a Pseudo Qi Gathering cultivator, she was still incredibly fast.

 But did that concern Grey?